Drive-In Camping Within Pictured Rocks National Lakeshore

-Weather permitting, campground services are normally available and fees collected beginning the Friday on or just prior to May 15 through the Monday on or just after October 31.
+Campground services are normally available and fees collected beginning the Friday on or just prior to May 15 through approximately October 31.
 The campgrounds may be used year round.
-(For information on winter camping, click here
+(For information on winter camping, click here.)

-Disabled accessible campsites are available at each campground and are reserved for disabled campers until 6 p.m. each evening.
-If they are not filled by 6 p.m., other campers may occupy the disabled accessible campsite for that night only
+Wheelchair accessible campsites are available at each campground and are reserved for those campers who need a barrier free site until 3 pm each day.
+If they are not filled by 3 pm, other campers may occupy the accessible campsite for that night only

 and must vacate by 11 am the following day.